Ripple and XRP made a name for themselves in the cryptocurrency space in the last few years.

 XRP is characterized by having a 3-5 second transaction settlement speed with a capacity of 1,500 transactions per second.
 It was issued in a number of 100 billion units, and it cannot be mined.

-In terms of distribution, the founders are keeping 20 billion XRP at hand, Ripple Inc. holds 7 billion, and 46 billion are circulating.
-The rest of the XRP is locked in a smart contract which releases 1 billion every month.
+In terms of distribution, the founders are keeping 20 billion XRP at hand, Ripple Inc. holds 7 billion, and 48.34 billion are circulating.
+The rest of the XRP is locked in a smart contract that releases 1 billion every month.

 Is XRP a currency or a security?